kshedden/kshedden.github.io/data_mining_2015.md

 * Third place $200

+When a team is awarded a prize, the prize amount will be divided equally among the team members.

-Participants are encouraged to think creatively when exploring the data set, to identify an interesting, surprising, or insightful finding based on the data.
+Participants are encouraged to think creatively when exploring the data set.
+The goal is to identify an interesting, surprising, or insightful finding based on the data.
 This finding should then be carefully described, interpreted, and justified using quantitative data analysis methods.

 ## The data set